 Not only does this affect our physical and mental performance it also makes us more sensitive to pain.

-To grossly simplify this complex problem many cases are indicative of a nervous system that is over stimulated.
+To grossly simplify this complex problem many cases of sleep deprivation are indicative of a nervous system that is over stimulated.
 An inability to switch off.
 All too common in our hectic modern world.
 I’ve written an article before on our top tips for a good night’s sleep.

-Research has shown that using a light emitting e-reader for 5 days of reading for pleasure (not even for work) 4 hours before bed time leads to a 90 minute delay in our bodies release of melatonin – the hormone that regulates our sleep.
-I’d be interested to see research done on the use of mobile phones right until the moment we go to sleep!
+One of the points I made in this article was avoiding the blue light emitted by all of the technology that surrounds us.
+Peak performance highlights research that has shown that using a light emitting e-reader for 5 days of reading for pleasure (not even for work) 4 hours before bed time leads to a 90 minute delay in our bodies release of melatonin – the hormone that regulates our sleep.
+I’d be interested to see research done on the use of mobile phones right up until the moment we go to sleep!

-With our clients we recommend a blue light curfew of at least 2 hours before you go to sleep.
-Read from a good old fashioned book (or non-light emitting e-reader), do some relaxation breathing, or yoga or meditation, or knitting or whatever you fancy that doesn’t involve technology.
+With our clients we recommend a blue light curfew of at ideally two hours before you go to sleep.
+If not two hours as long as you can realistically manage.
+Instead try reading from a good old fashioned book (or non-light emitting e-reader), do some relaxation breathing, or yoga or meditation, or knitting or whatever you fancy that doesn’t involve technology.

 We are realists at the clinic and we do understand that some people just can’t do this for whatever reason that may be.
 As a compromise this link shows you how to reduce the amount of blue light coming from your phone.